I am a Mont Ambassador, adventurer and wilderness and landscape photographer based in Tasmania, Australia.

 I started with the venerable Pentax K1000 35mm film camera then moved on to Nikon 35mm film cameras using Fuji Velvia film before stepping up to medium format cameras.
 I had a couple of Mamiya 7 6x7 rangefinder cameras then I bought a Horseman 6x9 view camera.
 This was a magnificent tool to use….but it was a brick!

-Then, once digital had reached a level of maturity I moved through a couple of Nikon DSLRs before buying my current camera, a Nikon mirrorless Z7ii along with a selection of Nikon Z lenses.
-20, 14-30, 24-70, 24-200, and 105 macro.
+Then, once digital had reached a reasonable level of maturity I moved through a couple of Nikon DSLRs before buying my current camera, a Nikon mirrorless Z7ii along with a selection of Nikon Z lenses.
+20, 14-30, 24-70 and 105 macro.
+I also now have Tamron’s incredible 50-400 zoom lens that is a delight to use and returns stunning images.
 This is a superb kit and will likely last me for many years.
-After owning a succession of Manfrotto and Gitzo tripods I have settled on a Leofoto LS284CEX tripod coupled to a Leofoto VH30R head which gives a very stable and versatile setup while keeping weight to a sensible level.
+I usually just carry the 14-30 and 50-400 lenses, giving me a ridiculously broad focal length coverage at a sensible weight.

 My bushwalking gear consists of a selection of Mont sleeping bags… Zero Superlight, Helium 450, Helium 680 and Spindrift XT1000.
-Tents include Mont Moondance 1 and II FN, Krypton, Epoch, Supercell and Supercell EX, Dragonfly and Hypermid.
-I am kept dry and warm by clothing supplied by Mont.
-I use Lowa Tibet boots which are simply superb.

 A little while ago I retired my old Garmin Fenix 5 watch and replaced it with the latest Fenix 8 Amoled watch.
 It baffles me how they squeezed so much incredible technology into such a small space.
 It is a really, really useful bit of kit.